cybertraining-dsc/reu2022/project/ubuntu-wsl-cl.md

-# How to Install WSL Ubuntu 22.04 on Command Line
+# How to Install WSL Ubuntu 22.04 on Command Line for Windows

 Execute each command on Git Bash: